Photo Credit: Chris Gloag

 Through materials, ink, and cloth, I create spaces for storytelling and dialogue, with a particular focus on amplifying voices from LGBTQ+ and other marginalised communities.

-Welcoming Collaborations & Commissions
+Collaborations & Commissions welcome

-• With an MA in Textiles (Mixed Media) from the Royal College of Art, I have developed a diverse and innovative practice that combines a deep respect for traditional craft with a drive to push the boundaries of textile art.
+With an MA in Textiles (Mixed Media) from the Royal College of Art, I have developed a diverse and innovative practice that combines a deep respect for traditional craft with a drive to push the boundaries of textile art.
 My work spans both hard and soft materials, transforming cloth into sculptural forms, stitched narratives, and performative garments that challenge how we think about textiles in contemporary art.

 At the core of my practice is a commitment to storytelling and the exploration of identity, history, and social inequality.
 Quilts, garments, and layered textile forms become vessels for incomplete or unspoken stories, some drawn from my personal narrative, others reflecting collective struggles, particularly those of marginalised communities.
 Each piece embodies absence and memory, inviting viewers to imagine what remains unseen and to engage in conversations about resilience, belonging, and representation.